data-gymnasia/courses/content/programming-in-julia/content.md

 ---
 > id: step-71

-*Solution*.
-Here's an example solution:
+*Solution.* Here's an example solution:

     pre(julia-executable)
       | function which_bigger(a, b, f)